nazimboudeffa/trading-algorithmic-python/README.md

 I am coiding this under Ubuntu

-So install conda
+So install conda by going to https://anaconda.com/download

+Then execute

+`bash ./Anaconda3-2023.07-2-Linux-x86_64.sh`

+Follow the instructions

+`source ~/.bashrc`

-Create a trading env
+Then create a trading env

+`conda create trading`

-Install jupyter
+Install jupyter or

 `pip install yfinance`